luoyebai/joysonrobot_comm/README.md

 ### Communicating with ROS2

-Please ensure that [ROS2](https://docs.ros.org/en/humble/Installation.html) is installed before using the SDK's topic communication interface.
+Please ensure that [ROS2](https://docs.ros.org/en/humble/Installation.html) is installed before using the COMM's topic communication interface.
 Also, ensure that the msg interface in ROS2 matches the IDL file.

 > Note: Topic names must follow the ROS2 naming convention and be named "rt/xxx", where rt is the abbreviation for ROS TOPIC and xxx is the name of the topic discovered by ROS2.